abh1sheke/.dotfiles/README.md

-# abh1sheke's dotfiles
+# abh1sheke's dotfiles (DEPRECATED)

-Rome wasn't built in a day, give it some time :D
+I don't use this anymore.